pearl-yu/twitch_project/README.md

   - If there's experimentation, state dependence?
 (How does the influence happen?)
 - Amazon - twitch financial statement?
 I think this could be combined with the twitch tracker overall summary to generate some insights.
 - Take a look at json and generator stuff.https://www.programiz.com/python-programming/json
+- Explore the relationship between chat features and engagement level.